 #2 – Liechtenstein

-Sandwiched between the well-known countries of Austria and Switzerland, it is no wonder that Liechtenstein is one of the overlooked countries in Europe.
-But its fairytale-like landscape is something that should really not be missed.
-Just think of medieval castles, alpine chalets, and charming villages and you’re in for a treat!
+Sandwiched between the well-known countries of Austria and Switzerland, it is no wonder that Liechtenstein is one of the overlooked countries in Europe — which is a shame because its fairytale-like landscape is something that should not be missed!
+Just think of medieval castles, alpine chalets, and charming villages and you’re in for a treat in this country.

 TRIVIA: For a price of $70,000 a night, you could actually rent and rule the entire country while taking a maximum of 150 guests with you, complete with customized street signs and a temporary currency.
 Must be nice to be rich!